oneananda/Azure_Operations/Azure_Learning/014 Azure Cosmos DB/README.md

 - **Cassandra API** – for wide-column workloads.
 - **Gremlin API** – for graph databases.
 - **Table API** – for key-value storage.

+- ### 2.
+Global Distribution
+- Replicate data to any of Azure’s regions.
+- Multi-region writes for high availability.
+- Automatic failover policies.

+### 3. Partitioning
+- Data is distributed via **partition keys**.
+- Logical partition → set of items with the same partition key.
+- Physical partition → managed by Cosmos DB automatically.
+- Partitioning enables **horizontal scale-out**.